-Dr. Bambi and her Daughters
+Dr. Bambi and Her Children

 When I started writing my bio and read the opening to my 12-year-old daughter she said “Mom – that sounds like any other psychologist!
 You should write about what makes you special!
 What sets you apart?”
 So I will try…